 - Lambs Lettuce : also known as corn salad lambs lettuce is a very hardy, traditional salad leaf you can grow in the cold.
 It’s great for us – containing omega 3 – and is a handy cover crop for areas of the vegetable garden you won’t plant until April and May.

-- Garlic : garlic is a useful companion plant to repel pests across most of your vegetable garden except near your peas.
+- Garlic : grow garlic as a companion plant to repel pests across most of your vegetable garden except near your peas.
 February is the late end of planting but it will still do its job.

 Early March Planting List